zweinalbereicht/random-walk/README.md

 ## installation

-Execute "bash compile_all_setup.sh" to compile, or run
+Execute "bash compile_all_setup.sh" to compile all at once, or run
 ```python
 pip install .
 ```